Your Duty to Refer

 All referrals will be reviewed and contact made with the applicant as soon as possible.

-If the council is satisfied that the applicant is eligible for help, and either threatened with homelessness within 56 days, or homeless now, a homeless application will be created.
+If we are satisfied that the applicant is eligible for help, and either threatened with homelessness within 56 days, or homeless now, a homeless application will be created.
 Otherwise, we will provide as much advice and assistance as we can.

 Was this web page helpful?